 When I say we loved it, I mean we really couldn’t get enough.
 The movie version of Grease had come out only a month before, and both films’ box office benefitted substantially from my family’s repeated trips to the theater.
 Jen and I also owned the soundtracks — neither of which followed the source movie’s song sequences, but that hardly stopped us from performing tribute shows regularly.

-Mom didn't find the kitsch of the film offensive, and besides enjoying it on its own merits along with us she took the opportunity to formally introduce us to the original versions of the movie's songs on the Beatles' Sgt.
+Mom didn’t find the kitsch of the film offensive, and besides enjoying it on its own merits along with us she took the opportunity to formally introduce us to the original versions of the movie’s songs on the Beatles’ Sgt.
 Pepper and Abbey Road albums.
-One rainy night, I believe on our way home from a screening, Mom bought the records and we listened to them during a thunderstorm in my grandparents' living room.
-Hearing these alternate versions of songs we'd quickly learned by heart was strange, but they grew on us.
+One rainy night, I believe on our way home from a screening, Mom bought new copies of the records (with so much of her stuff then in boxes) and we listened to them during a thunderstorm in my grandparents’ living room.
+Hearing these alternate versions of songs we’d quickly learned by heart was strange, but they grew on us.

-The movie wasn't my first-ever exposure to The Beatles; Mom sang "Yesterday" often, and I remember learning "Octopus's Garden" in school, but I'd never associated them with anything bigger.
+The movie wasn’t my first-ever exposure to Beatles music; Mom sang “Yesterday” often, and I remember learning “Octopus’s Garden” in school, but I’d never associated them with anything bigger.
 After the summer of Sgt.
-Pepper, though — which actually lasted far beyond that season, thanks to our album, airings on television, and, believe it or not, a novelization of the movie that I still own — the Beatles quotient in our lives grew with each new record my mom shared with us or each song she'd sing for me from her Beatles piano/guitar songbook so that I'd have a melody on which to hang the fascinating lyrics.
+Pepper, though — which actually lasted far beyond that season thanks to our soundtrack, airings on television, and, believe it or not, a novelization of the movie that I still own — the Beatles quotient in our lives grew with each new record my mom shared with us or each song she’d sing for me from her Beatles piano/guitar songbook so that I’d have a melody on which to hang the fascinating lyrics.